-The full Council Tax is based on 2 adults living in a property.
-If only 1 adult lives in the property the Council Tax may be reduced by 25%.
+The full Council Tax is based on two adults living in a property.
+If only one adult lives in the property the Council Tax may be reduced by 25%.
 The following people do not count when deciding how many people live in your home:

 - 18 and 19 year olds who are at or have just left school or college, or in respect of whom child benefit is payable